Last updated 24 June 2020 19:00 BST

 Sometimes, however, face-to-face contact is unavoidable, especially if you need to be guided.
 In these cases, be mindful of the fact that people are being advised to cough into their sleeve.
 This should not prevent you from taking someone’s elbow, provided the other person is comfortable being within two metres (six feet) of you, as Coronavirus is not transmitted by physical contact.
 However, it is extremely important that you wash your hands as soon as possible after being guided and that you do not touch your face until your hands are clean, as touching your face with dirty hands does present a transmission risk.
 As an alternative to being guided by the elbow, you might consider instead being guided by the shoulder.
 You should still wash your hands after being guided in this way, but the risk of collecting germs in the meantime is reduced.

 If you are not confident about asking for help, especially in these times, compile a short introductory script in advance and practice it.
 This should not be long but should state that you are visually impaired, that you require help (and what help you require) and how best to provide that help.
 In the case of guiding, if you are able to use a cane and follow someone’s voice rather than being guided, mention this.
-Environments are less busy than usual during the pandemic and so this technique may work for you in the current climate even if you are usually not comfortable with it.

 If you are refused help due to Coronavirus, respond sensitively.
 There may be others who are prepared to help instead.
 If not, depending on the situation, it may be appropriate to point out that Coronavirus is not transmitted by touch.
 However, ultimately, remember that people are not obliged to help you.
-We strongly advised that you restrict travel to known routes during this pandemic so as to minimise your need to be guided out of unfamiliar situations.

 Technology and Cleaning